-This guide assumes, that you have finished the “Getting started” guide or that you are experienced with Sakuli v1.
+This guide assumes that you have finished the “Getting started” tutorial or that you are experienced with Sakuli v1.

-Most of the complexity and conventions come due to the backwards compatibility to V1 which requires such a folder and file layout for various reasons (the biggest is Sahi).
-Sakuli now offers various ways to reduce this complexity dramatically.
-These features will eventually come in upcoming releases.
+Most of the complexity and conventions are due to the backwards compatibility to v1, which requires a specific folder and file structure for various reasons (the biggest is Sahi).
+Sakuli offers now various ways to reduce this complexity dramatically.
+These features will eventually become part of upcoming releases.

 Setup and configuration

-The minimum setup of a Sakuli project looks like this:
+The minimum setup for a Sakuli project looks like this:

-run command takes a path to a testsuite folder and runs all testcases defined in
+run command takes the path to a testsuite folder and runs all testcases defined in

-This file is a relic from Sahi where you define testcases and their respective starturls.
-It has a simple own format:
+This file is a relic from Sahi where you define testcases and their respective start-urls.
+It has a simple format:

 <START-URL> is no longer used by Sakuli (but required to fulfil the file format).
 The format also supports comments (

-The configured start-url is omitted to force test authors to write explicit navigation to the url in the testcases using
+The configured start-url is omitted to force test authors to write explicit navigation to the url for testcases using

 Each testsuite requires a